Applicants must be eligible for admission to the university. See “Regulations: Admission and Registration” in the SDSU General Catalog.

 - Complete with a minimum overall grade point average of 3.0: Biology 212, Exercise and Nutritional Sciences 265, 265L.
 These courses cannot be taken for credit/no credit (Cr/NC);

-- the ADDITIONAL criteria for admission to the athletic training professional program listed on the Athletic Training site.
+- the ADDITIONAL criteria for admission to the athletic training professional program listed on the SDSU Athletic Training Bachelor of Science Degree Program Prospective Students page.

 Acceptance into the athletic training professional program is required for major status.
 Application to the program is competitive and limited in number.
-Applications are due the third Monday in March each year.
+Applications are due February 1 each year.

 Those students interested in the athletic training program should contact the athletic training program director.
-See the Athletic Training site.
+See the SDSU Athletic Training Bachelor of Science Degree Program site.